-According to the EMP for Physics/Astronomy, some of the program goals/challenges are: hire another full-time Physics/Astronomy faculty to improve the quality of instruction; strengthen the Engineering program and offer more ENGR courses; create a hybrid Physics 101 course with online lectures and on-campus labs and/or tests; develop strategies to increase student success rates and to maintain a high efficiency of classes determined by WSCH/FTEF; and develop ways to encourage more students to major in the physical sciences, to encourage more pre-med students to attend SBVC, and to increase the average number of Physics/Astronomy degrees awarded each year.
+According to the EMP for Physics/Astronomy, some of the program goals/challenges are: hire another full-time Physics/Astronomy faculty to improve the quality of instruction; strengthen the Engineering program and offer more ENGR courses; develop strategies to increase student success rates and to maintain a high efficiency of classes determined by WSCH/FTEF; and develop ways to encourage more students to major in the physical sciences, to encourage more pre-engineering and pre-med students to attend SBVC, and to increase the average number of Physics/Astronomy degrees awarded each year.
 Such goals and challenges cannot be adequately met with only two full-time faculty members.
 The Physics/Astronomy 2016 Program Efficacy document states (pg.
-29) that "...with only two full time faculty, opportunity for innovation is quite limited, and continuity of instruction in the courses handled by adjuncts is sporadic, at best."...the department again lacks full-time faculty relative to increased load: in Spring 2015, the department added one full-time faculty, but over the past four years our course load has increased by the equivalent of 2.2 full-time faculty (an increase from 3.25 to 5.45).
+29) that "...with only two full time faculty, opportunity for innovation is quite limited, and continuity of instruction in the courses handled by adjuncts is sporadic, at best."...the department again lacks full-time faculty relative to increased load: in Spring 2015, the department added one full-time faculty, but over the past four years our course load has increased by the equivalent of 2.74 full-time faculty (an increase from 3.25 to 5.99).
 Also, this Efficacy report states (pg.
 27) there is a significant projected growth rate predicted for jobs in biomedical engineering, biophysics and biochemistry, physician assistants, registered nurses, post-secondary physics instructors, geoscientists, physicists, environmental engineers, civil engineers, physical scientists, nuclear engineers, and aerospace engineers, all of which would predict an increase in Physics enrollment beyond our present growth experience.
 The Physics/Astronomy department program has rapidly grown and expanded even beyond the capability of our two full-time faculty.
 If the department is to maintain quality instruction and to successfully plan for such enrollment increases, we will need more full-time faculty.